 Breast Reduction, Nipples, and Breast Ptosis

 Changing nipple location can be an indicator of breast ptosis.
 This is the condition where your breasts have begun to droop or sag.
 As skin laxity increases and breasts droop, many women see their nipples move to point downward and/or to the sides.
 Nipples also frequently stretch with time giving an unsightly oversized areolar diameter.
-Often nipple relocation and reshaping is included in breast reduction surgery to improve the natural look of the breasts.
+Including nipple reshaping and relocating in breast reduction surgery improves the natural look of the breasts.
 This is something you will discuss with your surgeon during a consultation.
 In the case of breast reduction, many women seeking this procedure want improvements to their nipples due to the weight of their breasts causing the nipple location to point downward, or ev

 en in different directions, as well as experiencing nipple asymmetry.

 While breast feeding may be possible following breast reduction, and Dr Drielsma has had patients who successfully breast fed following their breast reductions, this can not be guaranteed.
 All breast surgery procedures will affect the nipples, as well as the inner structure of the breasts.
 While many women can have multiple surgeries and breast feed without issues, it is never guaranteed.
 Further, even women who have not had any breast surgeries can struggle, or even find it impossible, to breast feed.
 It is important to discuss your future plans with your doctor.
 Sometimes it is better to wait until after you have finished having your family before pursing breast surgery.

 What Happens to Your Nipples During Breast Reduction Surgery